 principle = step_back.content[0].text

-# Call 2: Apply the principle to the specific question
+# Call 2: Apply principle to specific question

 final_response = client.messages.create(